Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Lesser Green function and time-resolved photoemission currents

 \subsection{Results for the time-resolved photoemission current}

-Figure \ref{fig:fig6b} compares the time evolution of the occupied density of states $N(\omega,t)$ (top panels) with the time evolution of the photoemission current intensities $I(E,t_d)$ calculated with three different widths of the probe pulse (lower panels).
-In Figs. \ref{fig:fig6b}(a) and \ref{fig:fig6b}(b), the time-evolution of occupied density of states exhibits, similarly to the time-evolution of the spectral function at negative frequency in Figs. \ref{fig:fig2-linecut}(b) and \ref{fig:fig5}(a), the time scales of $t\Gamma=1$, $tT_{\text K}=1$, and $tT^i_{\text K}=1$.
-For the detailed time evolution of $N(\omega,t)$, we refer the reader to the description of Fig. \ref{fig:fig6} given in Sec.~\ref{subsec:tr-dos} and proceed to a discussion of $I(E,t_d)$.
+The lower panels of Fig.~\ref{fig:fig7} shows the time evolution of the photoemission current intensities $I(E,t_d)$ calculated with three different widths of the probe pulse.
+For comparison, we also show the time evolution of the occupied density of states $N(\omega,t)$ [top panels Figs. \ref{fig:fig7}(a) and \ref{fig:fig7}(b)].
+We focus here on $I(E,t_d)$ (lower panels) and refer the reader to the description of Fig. \ref{fig:fig6} given in Sec.~\ref{subsec:tr-dos} for a more detailed description of the time-evolution of $N(\omega,t)$. {We just note, concerning the latter, that $N(\omega,t)$ in Figs. \ref{fig:fig7}(a) and \ref{fig:fig7}(b) also exhibit signatures of the time scales $t\Gamma=1$, $tT_{\text K}=1$, and $tT^i_{\text K}=1$, just as in the case of the retarded spectral function $A(\omega,t)$ in Figs. \ref{fig:fig3}(b) and \ref{fig:fig5}(a): namely signatures of the initial state Kondo temperature at $tT_{\rm K}^i\approx -1$ in Fig. \ref{fig:fig7}(a) and signatures of $\Gamma$ and $T_{\rm K}$ at $t\Gamma\approx 1$ (vertical dashed line) and $tT_{\rm K}=1$, respectively, in Fig.~\ref{fig:fig7}(b).}